Optimized Score Transformation for Consistent Fair Classification: Problem Formulation

-In the pre-processing case, the proposed optimization \eqref{eqn:primalGeneral} transforms only scores and uses them to generate a weighted dataset, as described further in Section~\ref{sec:proc:pre}.
-Can a better trade-off between utility and fairness be achieved by also pre-processing features $X$, i.e., mapping each pair $(x,r(x))$ into a new $(x',r'(x))$?
-Note that pre-processing both scores/labels and input features is suggested in \cite{hajian2013,feldman2015,calmon2017}.
-When utility and fairness are measured according to the objective and constraints in \eqref{eqn:primalGeneral}, the answer is negative, since both the objective and the constraints only depend on the marginals of $r'(X)$ on events given in terms of $A$ and $Y$.
+In the pre-processing extension of FST, the proposed optimization \eqref{eqn:primalGeneral} transforms only scores and uses them to generate a weighted data set, as described further in Section~\ref{sec:proc:pre}.
+Can a better trade-off between utility and fairness be achieved by also pre-processing features $X$, i.e., mapping each pair $(X,r(X))$ into a new $(X',r'(X))$?
+Note that pre-processing both scores/labels and input features is suggested by \citet{hajian2013,feldman2015,calmon2017}.
+When utility and fairness are measured according to the objective and constraints in \eqref{eqn:primalGeneral}, the answer is negative: a transformed feature $X'$ would not impact the constraints in \eqref{eqn:primalGeneral}, since they only depend on the marginals of $r'(X)$ conditioned events $\mathcal{E}_{l,j}$ given in terms of $A$ and $Y$.
+Moreover, a transformed feature would also not change the objective value, which only depends on $r(X)$ and $r'(X)$.
+In other words, a transformed score/label pair would satisfy the Markov relation:

+The quantities in formulation \eqref{eqn:primalGeneral} only depend on the upper branch of the above graph and, hence, are invariant to the mapping from $X$ to $X'$.
 Thus, for the metrics considered here, pre-processing the scores is sufficient.

-\section{Characterization of optimal fairness-constrained score}
+\section{Characterization of Optimal Fairness-Constrained Score}

+In this section, we consider a slight generalization of problem \eqref{eqn:primalGeneral} in which $r(X)$ is replaced by an arbitrary score function $\hat{r}(X)$: